 - Physical changes also signify a mental health issue: if the teen shows significant changes in sleep patterns, appetite, or weight, they’re likely suffering.

-- Finally, if a teen displays extreme worry about their social circles, upcoming events, or what others think of them, then they might be experiencing anxiety.
+- Finally, if a teen appears extremely concerned or obsesses about their social circles, upcoming events, or what others think of them, then they might be experiencing anxiety.

 The teen years are mystifying.
 Each morning, you wake up slightly different than you were the day before—as your body, your brain, your mind continues to develop and evolve.
 This continuous state of change makes teens unpredictable, irritable, emotional, and extremely difficult to understand.
 They’re more or less aliens, compared to the rest of the population!